We care about privacy and personal data; your data inputs are safe with us. You can relax.

 1.1.
 Personal information we collect

 Within its business, Barrage will collect the following data: contact information such as name, last name, e-mail address, cell phone number, information required to conclude a contract such as address, OIB (PIN), IBAN, etc.

-We will also collect, store and use the following kinds of personal information: information about your computer and about your visits to and use of our website https://www.barrage.net/ (including your IP address, geographical location, browser type, and version, operating system, referral source, length of visit, page views and website navigation paths).
+We will also collect, store and use the following kinds of personal information: information about your computer and about your visits to and use of our website https://www.barrage.net/ (including your IP address, geographical location, browser type, and version, operating system, device type, language, referral source, length of visit, page views and website navigation paths).

 1.2.
 Personal information we do not collect